 Optimizely Experimentation makes it easy to A/B test your site.
 Use the Editor to design variations, define where the experiment runs and who sees it, set events to measure success, and test.
 When your experiment looks and works the way you want, publish it live to the world!

-Follow the six steps in this topic to create, configure, and launch a new experiment in Optimizely.
-See also set up Optimizely.
+Follow the six steps in this topic to create, configure, and launch a new experiment in Optimizely Web Experimentation.
+See Optimizely Web Experimentation implementation checklist.

 Optimizely Performance Edge is a lightweight experimentation product that delivers significantly faster performance than other versions of Optimizely.
 It does this by relying on a streamlined "microsnippet" which limits the range of available features.

 If you are using Optimizely Performance Edge, some of the features mentioned in this article may not be available to you.
 Each section of this article contains links to other, more detailed articles on that section's topic.
 Click through to those articles for a clear delineation of which features are available for Edge experiments, and which are not.